Linearly Reductive Quotient Singularities: Quotient singularities and linearisation

 \subsection{Quotient singularities}

-Quite generally, if $G$ is a finite group scheme over an algebraically closed field $k$, if $Y=\Spec S$ is an affine scheme over $k$, and if we have an \emph{action} $G\times_k Y\to Y$ over $k$, then the \emph{geometric quotient} $Y/G$ exists, and it is isomorphic to $\Spec S^G$, where $S^G\subseteq S$ denotes the ring of invariants, see \cite[Theorem 12.1]{MumfordAV}.
+Recall that if $G$ is a finite group scheme over an algebraically closed field $k$, if $Y=\Spec S$ is an affine scheme over $k$, and if we have an \emph{action} $G\times_k Y\to Y$ over $k$, then the \emph{geometric quotient} $Y/G$ exists, and it is isomorphic to $\Spec S^G$, where $S^G\subseteq S$ denotes the ring of invariants, see \cite[Theorem 12.1]{MumfordAV}.
 The $G$-action on $Y$ is said to be \emph{free}, if the quotient morphism $\pi:Y\to Y/G$ is a $G$-torsor over $Y/G$.
-Recall that a ($k$-valued) \emph{fixed point} of the $G$-action is a point in $Y$, whose stabilizer is all of $G$.
+Recall that a ($k$-valued) \emph{fixed point} of the $G$-action is a point in $Y$, whose stabiliser is all of $G$.

 \begin{Definition} Let $G$ be a finite group scheme over $k$.
 A faithful action of $G$ on $k[[u_1,...,u_d]]$ with $d \geq 2$ is called \emph{very small} if it is free outside the closed point and the closed point is a fixed point of the action. \end{Definition}